emvaized/selecton-extension/README.md

 * Contextual buttons depending on selected text, such as 'Open link', 'Translate' and more
 * Enable snapping selection by words, so you'll never loose that one last letter again
 * Selection handles, which allow to quickly change current selection
+* Live translation of the selected text (up to 3 words)

 Download for Firefox: